 These theories don’t explain every instance of endometriosis, like endometriosis that occurs in organs such as the lungs (possibly due to spreading through the blood system or lymphatics) or the rare cases of endometriosis in men.

 Healthcare providers may use the terms “implants,” “nodules,” or “lesions” to describe areas or patches of endometriosis.
 Most endometriosis patches are found in the pelvic cavity:

 - On the fallopian tubes, which carry egg cells from the ovaries to the uterus

 - On the tissues that hold the uterus in place

 In rare cases, endometriosis may grow outside the pelvic cavity, such as on the lungs or in other parts of the body.1

-Researchers' understanding of endometriosis is changing as scientific evidence proves and disproves long-held assumptions.
+Researchers’ understanding of endometriosis is changing with new scientific evidence.
 For example, researchers used to think that pain from endometriosis was related to the size of the patches growing outside the uterus.
-But evidence shows that this is not the case.
-In fact, the size and location of the lesions are not related to the severity of pain or to the location of the pain.2,3 Assessment of quality of life indicates that pain is also not associated with a woman's ability to get pregnant.4,5
+But evidence shows this is not the case.
+In fact, the size and location of the lesions are not related to the severity or to the location of the pain.2,3 Studies also indicate that pain is not associated with a woman’s ability to get pregnant.4,5